Why dogs get gas and how to prevent It

 - Give your dog all-natural minerals and certified organic whole-food vitamins.

 - Mix 1/2 tsp to 2 tsp of apple cider vinegar in your dog’s food.

-- Add certified organic probiotics to your dog's food to replenish the gastrointestinal microflora.
-Remember that there is a significant difference in the microflora of humans and dogs and I recommend dog-specific probiotics.
+- Add high-potency probiotics to your dog's food to replenish the gastrointestinal microflora.
+Remember that there is a significant difference in the microflora of humans and dogs.
+That's why I recommend dog-specific probiotics made with organic ingredients.

 © Dr. Peter Dobias, DVM